Our Team

 Now homesteading and raising a child, Keira is passionate about growing her own food and living in harmony with the land.
 While her love for animals remains, she has found her true calling in plants and continues to study the rich biodiversity of the region.
 She dreams of establishing a native plant nursery with educational and community-growing programs.

 Keira also brings years of experience in event planning and staffing for corporate team-building programs centered on community service.
-She is excited to apply those skills locally in her role as Beacon’s Volunteer Coordinator.
+She is excited to apply those skills locally in her role as Beacon’s Restoration Coordinator.
 Committed to sharing her love of native plants and ecology, she believes in the power of education and community care—and looks forward to building opportunities for youth and neighbors alike.

 Meet the Board